Breckenridge Ski Resort

 The mountain’s top-notch terrain parks are recognized worldwide.
 Don’t be surprised to see pro skiers and snowboarders going big for mid-week training or gathering at major freestyle comps like the Winter Dew Tour.

 Trygve Berge and Sigurd Rockne founded Breckenridge Ski Resort with the same pioneering spirit that brought settlers to town in the 1800s.
 That spirit carries on today both in town and on the mountain – Breck was the first ski resort in North America to install a high-speed quad (1981) and the first Colorado resort to allow snowboarding (1984).
 It’s home now to the world’s highest superchair, the Imperial Express, which tops out at 12,840 feet.

-The approval came in the form of a Record of Decision by the US Forest Service after completing a Final Environmental Impact Statement, a process which began with project scoping in 2007.
-The decision remains subject to appeal for 45 days.
-Peak 6 is the first ski terrain expansion on U.S. Forest Service land in Colorado since 2008 and the first at Breckenridge since the Peak 7 expansion in 2002.
+The U.S. Forest Service approved the project in August of 2012 in the form of a Record of Decision after completing a Final Environmental Impact Statement, a process which began with project scoping in 2007.
+The decision was appealed, but after further review the Forest Service is upholding its approval.
+Peak 6, located within Breckenridge Resort’s special use permit boundary, is the first ski terrain expansion on U.S. Forest Service land in Colorado since 2008 and the first at Breckenridge since the Peak 7 expansion in 2002.